 The club and hotel’s owner is English (but now appears to be adopted by Hollywood) treasure, Ian McShane.
 This film progresses to choreographed fight and self-defence moves and yes, you do expect Keanu to do some moves he learnt from the Matrix movie.

 As the film’s directors, Chad Stahelski and David Leitch worked on this film and the Matrix trilogy you may well do.
 Anyway there’s killing by shooting, stabbing, drowning, hand to hand combat, and punching to almost Statham proportions for his character Lee Christmas in the first Expendables (2010) film.

 But I’ll not tell you exactly how things pan out after

 Lovejoy Ian McShane’s appearance but let you enjoy the carnage…however after comparing the kill count numbers for this film, luckily provided by IMDB and the Expendables Wikia Kill Count webpage the first John Wick film’s final kill count is less than Statham in the first Expendables movie.

 Anyway, the good news is that the snazzily titled sequel, John Wick 2 is out next year, and expect the third of this trilogy at a later date.
-It will be interesting to compare the final kill counts tally with the rest of Statham’s Expendables outings to date and with Wikia quoting 183 kills by Statham’s character in the equally snazzily titled Expendables 2 (2012), tune in later this year to see if Statham really is expendable and if John Wick the one.
+It will be interesting to compare the final kill counts tally with the rest of Statham’s Expendables outings to date.
+Wikia quotes 183 kills by Statham’s character in the equally snazzily titled Expendables 2 (2012).
+Tune in later this year to see if Statham really is expendable and if John Wick the one.

 Weeper Rating: 😦 😦 😦 😦 :-(/10